aczzdx/aczzdx.github.io/_posts/2019-04-28-NL2BashComplex.markdown

 The reason why we add pre-trained embedding model is to help the model to understand other words that are not shown in the training set.
 Compared to other works in natural language processing, the size of the training set in NL2Bash is much smaller.
 It is unlikely that the word-embedding layer in the original model could learn the natural language properly.
 Using a pre-trained word-embedding model may mitigate this problem.

 In this work, we use pre-trained embedding weights for the embedding layer after the encoder input.
 The following figure shows the process of how to obtain the embedding dictionary.
 First, we use [crawler4j](https://github.com/yasserg/crawler4j) to extract 10000 webpages from Wikipedia, [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) to extract the text and [NLTK](https://www.nltk.org/) to clean the data.
-Then, we use [Glove](https://github.com/stanfordnlp/GloVe) to train the embedding dictionray from the input of training set and the Wikipedia pages.
+Then, we use [Glove](https://github.com/stanfordnlp/GloVe) to train the embedding dictionary from the input of training set and the Wikipedia pages.
 Finally, we use the pre-trained model to substitute the embedding process before the encoder.

 <center><em>The training process of embedding dictionary</em></center>

 ![Training Process](/images/embedding.png)

-# Predict Complex Scripts Seperately: TypeSelector
+# Predict Complex Scripts Separately: TypeSelector
 The intuition we add TypeSelector is inspired when we find that the baseline model may output the script use one utility only when the task needs calling multiple Bash utilities and using bash grammar like pipelines or subshells.
 To demonstrate the problem clearly, we define two types of Bash script according to the [Bash manual](https://linux.die.net/man/1/bash).

 - **Simple scripts**: A sequence of blank-separated words, a sequence of characters not containing any character used for control flow.
 It is similar to the definition of simple commands in the Bash manual, but we restrict the use of redirections and control character at the end of the command.